Miles O'Brien (journalist): CNN correspondent and anchor

-While with CNN in Atlanta and New York, O’Brien served as CNN's science, space, aviation technology, and environment correspondent.
+While with CNN in Atlanta and New York, O'Brien served as CNN's science, space, aviation technology, and environment correspondent.
 He anchored programs including Science and Technology Week, Headline News, Primetime, Live From…(CNN), and CNN American Morning.

-O’Brien covered all aspects of the United States space program for CNN including reports on the Hubble Space Telescope, the shuttle dockings at Mir, the first space station launch from Kazakhstan, landings on Mars, the winning of the Ansari X-Prize, and the Space Shuttle Columbia disaster and its crew, a story he told to the world in a 16-hour marathon of live coverage.
-After years of negotiations, NASA had signed an agreement with CNN that, if not for the disaster, would have made O’Brien the first journalist to fly on a space shuttle.
-O’Brien followed the investigation and successful return to flight.
+O'Brien covered all aspects of the United States space program for CNN including reports on the Hubble Space Telescope, the shuttle dockings at Mir, the first space station launch from Kazakhstan, landings on Mars, the winning of the Ansari X-Prize, and the Space Shuttle Columbia disaster and its crew, a story he told to the world in a 16-hour marathon of live coverage.
+After years of negotiations, NASA had signed an agreement with CNN that, if not for the disaster, would have made O'Brien the first journalist to fly on a space shuttle.
+O'Brien followed the investigation and successful return to flight.

-In 2000, O’Brien produced, shot, and wrote a one-hour documentary on the process of readying a space shuttle for flight: "Terminal Count: What it Takes to Make the Space Shuttle Fly," which aired in May 2001.
+In 2000, O'Brien produced, shot, and wrote a one-hour documentary on the process of readying a space shuttle for flight: "Terminal Count: What it Takes to Make the Space Shuttle Fly," which aired in May 2001.

-A private pilot since 1988, O’Brien also reported extensively on civil aviation issues and crash investigations.
+A private pilot since 1988, O'Brien also reported extensively on civil aviation issues and crash investigations.
 O'Brien reported the airliner crashes of US Airways Flight 427, ValuJet 592, TWA 800, EgyptAir 990, American Airlines 587, Comair 5191, John F. Kennedy Jr., Payne Stewart, Paul Wellstone, the C-150 incursion into the Washington DC Air Defense Identification Zone, and the Cory Lidle crash in Manhattan.
 In the wake of the September 11 attacks, O'Brien provided viewers with radar tracks of the hijacked flights while the twin towers were still standing.
 During the Afghanistan and Iraq invasions, he, along with various retired generals, reported on military aviation techniques and strategy.

-His coverage of non-aerospace topics included anchoring The Situation Room, covering the terrorist attack in Mumbai on the Oberoi Trident and Taj Mahal hotels, as well as several other locations.
+His coverage of non-aerospace topics included anchoring The Situation Room, covering the 2008 Mumbai attacks on the Oberoi Trident and Taj Mahal hotels, as well as several other locations.
 He also covered Hurricane Katrina for several weeks, anchoring CNN's Peabody and Dupont Award-winning coverage.

+In June 2005, O'Brien became one of the co-hosts of the CNN three-hour daily morning program American Morning.
+In April 2007, the network cited disappointing ratings in its decision to replace O'Brien and his co-host, Soledad O'Brien (no relation), with a new team, but said he would remain with CNN as its chief technology and environment correspondent.

-O’Brien left CNN in December 2008.
-He was rehired by CNN as an aviation analyst in March, 2014.
+O'Brien left CNN in December 2008.
+He was rehired by CNN as an aviation analyst in March 2014.